-- All people 70 years and older - People 50 years and older in multi-generational households
+- All people 65 years and older - People 50 years and older in multi-generational households - Workers in childcare settings - Pre-kindergarten-12th grade educators and staff

-The first tier focuses on protecting those who are driving hospitalization and face high rates of severe morbidity and mortality in order to reduce the burden on hospitals that keeps us in an emergency state.
+The first two objectives of this tier focus on protecting those who are driving hospitalization and face high rates of severe morbidity and mortality in order to reduce the burden on hospitals that keeps us in an emergency state.
 We also want to recognize that there are older adults and elders who may be vulnerable and unable to live independently similar to those in community-based, congregate care settings (Phase 1a) but their families care for them at home.
 In addition, we recognize that many families - especially those disproportionately affected by COVID - live in multi-generational homes that put the older adults and elders in the household at significantly higher risk for acquiring infection.
 Because these individuals are among disproportionately affected groups, they are also at risk for higher rates of severe morbidity and mortality.

-PHASE 1B-1 OBJECTIVE PHASE 1B-1 GUIDANCE To prevent hospitalization and rates of severe morbidity and mortality All people 70 years and older (about half of whom have co-morbidities that increase risk for severe outcomes if infected with COVID) To prevent acquiring infection, People 50 years and older in a multigenerational (2 or more generations) household hospitalization, and rates of severe morbidity and mortality These individuals would be at risk either due to: • Vulnerability (e.g., older adult or elder who cannot live independently and is being cared for by a relative or in-home caregiver) Risk of exposure (e.g., older adult or elder who is living with someone who works outside the home, older adult or elder taking care of a grandchild) Not include an older adult who is able to live independently and is taking care of the individual's children
+PHASE 1B-1 OBJECTIVE PHASE 1B-1 GUIDANCE

+To prevent hospitalization and rates of severe morbidity and mortality To prevent acquiring infection, People 50 years and older in a multigenerational (2 or more generations) household hospitalization, and rates of severe morbidity and mortality These individuals would be at risk either due to: • Vulnerability - specifically, an older adult or elder who cannot live independently and is being cared for by a relative or inhome caregiver or being cared for by someone who works outside the home • Risk of exposure - specifically, an older adult or elder who is living with and taking care of kinship (along the lines of a grandparent with a grandchild) This group does not include an older adult who is able to live independently and is taking care of the individual's kinship/children